skupperproject/skupper/charts/skupper/README.md

 ### CRDs

-By default, the chart will install the Skupper CRDs required for the controller to properly function.
-To install CRDs independently from the Helm chart, use the `--skip-crds` flag with `helm install`.
+By default, the chart installs the Skupper CRDs required by the controller to properly function.
+If you want to install CRDs separately from the Helm chart, use the `--skip-crds` flag with `helm install`.

 ### Image Overrides